queueit/KnownUser.V3.Lua/Examples/Nginx/README.md

 ```
 In this example `rewrite_by_lua_block` have been added to default location `\` but you must decide what makes sense in your case.

-Please note the comments in the code below about providing `integrationconfig.json` and replace `CUSTOMER_ID` and `SECRET_KEY` with correct credentials found in GO Queue-it platform.
+Please note the comments in the code about providing `integrationconfig.json` and replacing `CUSTOMER_ID` and `SECRET_KEY` with correct credentials located in GO Queue-it platform.

 ### Request body trigger (advanced)
 Nginx handler (incl.
 Lua SDK) supports triggering on request body content.
 Example could be a POST call with specific item ID where you want end-users to queue up for.